Alien-Worlds/alienteleport/contracts/teleporteos/README.md

 ACTION ini(asset min, uint64_t fixfee, double varfee, bool freeze, uint32_t threshold);
 ```
 - ***min*** Minimum amount for a deposit and teleport
 - ***fixfee*** Fix fee for teleports and receipts.
-Together with the variable fee (varfee) the resulting fee has to be less than minimum transfer amount (min).
+Together with the variable fee (varfee) the resulting fee has to be less than the minimum transfer amount (min).
 - ***varfee*** Variable fee for teleports and receipts.
 This has to be between 0 and 0.20 which equals to 0% and 20%.
 - ***freeze*** True to freeze the contract until you unfreeze it with the freeze action.
 - ***threshold*** Amount of needed oracle confirmations for a receiving teleport

-3. Add the ethereum chains which are allowed
+3. Add the allowed ethereum chains
 ```
   ACTION addchain(string name, uint8_t chain_id, string teleaddr, string tokenaddr);
 ```